Be Responsible for What You Feel

 When I have talked to people about this idea, they inevitably bring up the time when someone had upset them or made them angry.
 They say to me, “they caused my anger for if they had not been there, and said what they did, I would not have been angry.”
 I can understand cause and effect in the physical world.
 I push the pencil and it rolls.
 I drop a glass and it shatters.
 But cause and effect don’t translate very well into the emotional world.

 When someone says something to you, the words aren’t going directly into your brain and switching on your "I'm upset" lever.
 How can words, sent out as sound waves and picked up by your ears then translate into an emotional response?
 Is there nothing between those sound waves and your response?
+And how can you explain people having a different reaction to the same event?

 I think people have difficulty understand this concept of responsibility for their emotions because they make no distinction between influence and control.